 Visitors will be able to explore the 620 metres of underground tunnels with a free map and history pamphlet.
 They will see the engine room, shell stores, plotting rooms and the huge gun pit where Gun Number 1 used to stand, as well as a replica of the 10 metre-long gun barrel.

 New additions at the Fortress are replica 9.2 inch shells and replica canisters which used to hold the gun powder “charge” bags.

-Also on show will be historic photos, and an assortment of military weapons.
-A DVD of how a 9.2-inch gun operates will be showing as well.
+Also on show will be historic photos, and a DVD of how a 9.2-inch gun operates will be showing as well.